supakitboon/ai110-module3show-musicrecommendersimulation-starter/model_card.md

 **The genre bonus is too powerful.**

 Genre gives +2.0 points.
-Mood and energy together max out at 2.0.
+Mood, energy, and tempo together max out at 2.5.
 So a song that matches your genre will almost always beat every other song — even if the mood and energy are wrong.

 Most genres only have 1 song.
 That means one song wins every time for that genre.
 No competition.